Late Lukaku goal helps Inter set up quarterfinal with Milan - WHIZ News

-MILAN (AP) — Substitute Romelu Lukaku scored a last-gasp winner as Inter Milan beat Fiorentina 2-1 on Wednesday to reach the quarterfinals of the Italian Cup, where it will face Serie A title rival AC Milan.
+MILAN (AP) — Substitute Romelu Lukaku scored a last-gasp winner as Inter Milan beat Fiorentina 2-1 on Wednesday to set up an Italian Cup quarterfinal against crosstown rival AC Milan.

 Lukaku headed home a minute before the end of extra time in Florence, just as it appeared as if the match was heading for penalties.

+Juventus also needed extra time to beat Genoa 3-2, while Napoli beat second-division Empoli by the same scoreline.

-The score was 1-1 at the end of regular time after Fiorentina’s Christian Kouamé cancelled out Arturo Vidal’s opener from the penalty spot.
+The score was 1-1 at the end of regular time after Fiorentina’s Christian Kouamé canceled out Arturo Vidal’s opener from the penalty spot.

 Inter will be the home side when it plays its city rival at the end of the month.
 The two Milan teams are also leading Serie A with the Rossoneri top of the league, three points ahead of second-place Inter.